-Puerto Vallarta beaches are generally white sand, but not that blinding white sand you’ll find on the Caribbean side of Mexico.
+Puerto Vallarta beaches are generally white sand, but not that blinding white sand you’ll find on many of the other best beaches in Mexico.
 While some beaches are a bit rocky, they’re all fine for sunbathing and swimming.

 You’ll have to head up the coast a bit to Sayulita if you’re chasing waves.
 Having said that, if you’re unsure of the ocean conditions, just ask your hotel or a local to advise you.